1) What exactly is a Laboratory Phlebotomist?

 6) Are you required to be licensed or certified in order to work as a phlebotomist?

 The program courses MLT 1300 and MLT 2970 are held at METRO campus only.
-The clinical practicum (MLT 1850) is always held Session B and takes place in the daytime at an area hospital/clinic within a 50 mile radius of the METRO campus.
+The clinical practicum (MLT 1850) is always held Session B and takes place for 20 hours per week in the daytime at an area clinical site within a 50 mile radius of the METRO campus.
 Other non-program required courses may be completed at any Tri-C campus or via distance learning option, if available.

 The program is held twice yearly.
 The program runs for the full spring semester during daytime hours (Session A is on Metro campus).
 The program is also offered as a distance learning option with evening labs (Metro campus, session A) during fall semester.
 The practicum sessions for both of these are Session B, and during daytime hours.
 Contact the program manager for program availability changes.

 The spring program is day-time only.
 The evening lab/web lecture section is offered in the fall.
-The clinical practicum occurs at an area hospital/clinic is scheduled for a day shift during the second half of the semester.
+The clinical practicum occurs at an area clinical site is scheduled for a day shift during the second half of the semester.
 It is possible to work while attending the program only if you can make arrangements for a flexible time schedule at your place of employment, which will work around the program classes.
 Clinical site schedules may NOT be flexible.
 Practicum start times may be as early as 4 am at some sites.
-There are no weekends.
+There are no weekend practicum sites.

 Including the minimum English and Math requirements, about 19 semester hours are needed to complete the program.
-At an approximate tuition cost of $91.22 per credit hour for Cuyahoga County residents ($118.45 for out of county Ohio), the tuition cost including laboratory fees is approximately $1733 ($2251 out of county).
+At an approximate tuition cost of $104.54 per credit hour for Cuyahoga County residents ($131.77 for out of county Ohio), the tuition cost including laboratory fees is approximately $1986 ($2504 out of county).
 If you have completed some of the courses at Tri-C or by transfer from another college the cost will be less because there are fewer credit hours left to fulfill.
 If an applicant needs remedial courses to become eligible, the cost will be slightly higher depending on the number of extra courses needed.
 Textbooks vary in cost, but plan to spend an average of $75.
+One textbook is required at this time.

-The following costs are also incurred, and are subject to change:
+The following costs may also be incurred, and are subject to change (list may not be all inclusive):

 • Drug screening, if indicated by clinical site, ~$40

-• Professional Liability Insurance from Tri-C, $4.00/semester of practicum
+• Professional Liability Insurance from Tri-C, $12.50/semester of practicum

 • Physical examination, including vision test (variable)